If you want to discreetly track your health and wellness without a huge screen on your wrist, there are still plentiful options.

 The display has been boosted and is larger at 1.64-inch, with a 192 x 490-pixel resolution.
 And it’s now brighter and can reach 600 nits of brightness.

-We found that data accuracy was below the standard of rivals such as Fitbit, and we did have issues with step counts specifically.
+In our review, found that data accuracy was below the standard of rivals such as Fitbit, and we did have issues with step counts specifically.
+But if it’s about getting a general look at your activity levels and just making sure you’re getting up and about regularly – it’s probably the best pick here.

 Read our full Xiaomi Mi Smart Band 8 review